Anthony Rizzo's road to stardom began with Red Sox

 When Rizzo was drafted, the Red Sox already were a championship-caliber organization.
 They had won the World Series in 2004 and then did it again months after Rizzo came aboard.
 There was a sense that just making it to the big leagues wasn’t enough -- you had to be ready to win right away on the biggest stage.

-“The debate is ‘Do you go to college or do you go to the pros, right?’”
+“The debate is, ‘Do you go to college or do you go to the pros, right?’”
 Rizzo asked.
 “I’m biased because from ages 17 to 21, I was shaped and molded by such great professionals in the Red Sox organization.
-The way that organization was run was first class and taught me a lot about everything -- baseball, off the field, how to handle yourself.
+The way that organization was run was first-class and taught me a lot about everything -- baseball, off the field, how to handle yourself.
 Those years were the most important.
 You can go down so many directions as a player and a person.”

 As Rizzo was maturing as a player, he was forced to mature even quicker as a human being.
 Almost a year after being drafted, he was diagnosed with Hodgkin’s lymphoma, and then baseball took a back seat.
 The Red Sox were there for him well before he was a star in the league.